-Nominators - The PSIA-AASI Board of Directors, committees, divisional boards, or PSIA-AASI members.
-Deadline - Nominations are due by December 31.
+Nominators - The PSIA-AASI Board of Directors, committees, regional boards, or PSIA-AASI members.
+Deadline - Nominations are due by November 30th at 11:59 p.m.
+MST

 2. Award for Educational Excellence: This award recognizes members who authored or helped develop educational materials or resources related to teaching snowsports or the snowsports industry.